-Cells have been suppressed to protect confidentiality where the presentation could identify a patient or a service provider or where rates are likely to be highly volatile, for example where the denominator is very small.
-The following rule was applied:
+Cells have been suppressed to protect confidentiality where the presentation could identify a patient or a service provider or where rates are likely to be highly volatile, for example, where the denominator is very small.
+The following rules were applied:

-Rates were suppressed where the numerator was less than 5 and/or the denominator was less than 1,000.
+- Counts less than 3 were suppressed. - Rates were suppressed where the numerator was less than 5 and/or the denominator was less than 1,000. - Rates which appear misleading (for example, because of cross border flows) were also suppressed. - Consequential suppression was applied where appropriate to protect confidentiality.